Pl4neta/allOfArtist/README.md

 ## Install
 ### Through [marketplace](https://github.com/spicetify/spicetify-marketplace)
-Search for 'All Of Artist' in Extensions and install it.
+In Extensions, search for 'All Of Artist' and install it.

 ### Manually
 Copy `allOfArtist.js` into your [Spicetify](https://github.com/khanhas/spicetify-cli) extensions directory: